acoomans/Segway/README.md

 	    ...
 	}

-Or, because `prepareForSegue:sender:` still works, you can use it as well, and access userInfo from the segue (don't forget to use _ACStoryboardSegue_ as type for the segue):
+Or, because `prepareForSegue:sender:` still works, you can use it as well, and access userInfo from the segue:

-	- (void)prepareForSegue:(ACStoryboardSegue*)segue sender:(id)sender {
+	- (void)prepareForSegue:(UIStoryboardSegue*)segue sender:(id)sender {
 		NSDictionary *userInfo = segue.userInfo;
 		...
 	}

-Note: userInfo only works for ACStoryboardSegues.
+Note: userInfo only works for ACStoryboardSegues and unwinding UIStoryboardSegue.

 ### Unwinding